e-conomic/docker-pypi/README.md

 PyPI uses Apache-style `htpasswd` files for authentication.
 These can be generated using the [`htpasswd` utility](https://httpd.apache.org/docs/current/programs/htpasswd.html) found in your local Apache httpd package.
+If you don't want to bother with installing the Apache utilities, the [`auth` container](auth) gets them inside the box.
+To use this option, you can let `auth/htpasswd` be an empty file and type `make -C auth interact` (from here) to drop into a shell with `htpasswd` installed.

 The [Dockerfile](Dockerfile) installs
 [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) in the Docker container.
 Use it.

-You should save the file as `auth/htpasswd`.
-If you don't want to install the Apache utilities on your machine, the `auth` container has them installed.
-You can let `auth/htpasswd` be an empty file and use `make -C auth interact` to drop into a shell with `htpasswd` installed.

 To _create_ an `auth/htpasswd` file,